kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 `targetRef` selects some part of the Envoy configuration of a workload, where that part is represented by a real Kuma resource.

+In order to allow limiting the effects of a policy further we can have `spec.workloadRef`.
-In fact `targetRef` is the wrong concept for selecting workloads, since "targetRef refers to a workload" means we aren't targeting an arbitrary `Kind` of resource but instead always a `Dataplane`.

-In order to allow limiting the effects of a policy further we can introduce `spec.workloadSelector` which would basically be some variation of `labelSelector`.
+Maybe `targetRef` is the wrong concept for selecting workloads, since "targetRef refers to a workload" means we aren't targeting an arbitrary `Kind` of resource but instead always a `Dataplane` or a `Gateway`, it doesn't depend on the policy.
+We could potentially introduce `spec.workloadSelector` which would basically be some variation of `labelSelector`, though how this works with Dataplane vs Gateway is not clear, maybe some kind of `spec.gatewaySelector`.

+What's not clear in this model is how to handle policies that can reasonably be both inbound and outbound, such as `MeshTimeout`, and be applied to the whole mesh.
+In order to target the whole mesh, we'd need to split such a policy into `InboundTimeout` and `OutboundTimeout` and set `spec.targetRef.kind: Mesh`.
+Otherwise a simple `spec.targetRef.kind: Mesh` wouldn't be enough to determine whether an inbound or outbound timeout is wanted.

 #### Advantages:

-- the workloads targeted by the policy is often "all workloads" or can be inferred from the namespace so we kind of waste the top level, "special" `spec.targetRef`
+- the workloads targeted by the policy is often "all workloads" or can be inferred from the namespace so we don't waste the top level, "special" `spec.targetRef`
-- tends to be less noisy as we move most interesting part of the policy from `to` /`from`section
 - Doesn't force every potential resource into a "to" or a "from", instead using the semantics of the `kind` itself
 	- `HTTPRoute` is a route, regardless of whether it's inbound or outbound
+        - in case the route itself targes a `MeshService`, it is an outbound route
+        - if it targets a `MeshGateway`, it's a gateway route
+        - whatever an inbound route is, it would target a different resource
+        - if I'm targeting a route, I don't need to specify on the policy again whether it's inbound or outbound
 	- `MeshService` _is_ a destination so `spec.targetRef.kind: MeshService` targets the configuration for a given destination
 	- `WorkloadIdentity` (obviously doesn't exist yet but we want to change how we manage identity) would represent an identity so fits as `spec.targetRef` for e.g. `MeshTrafficPermission`